 Charges for Cloud Monitoring in VM products

 Some Cloud Marketplace solutions might include Cloud Monitoring, which collects metrics, events, and metadata from your deployment.
 If you exceed the Cloud Monitoring free usage allotment, you are charged for using it.
 If you don't want to use Cloud Monitoring, you must disable the Monitoring agent.

 Trials for Cloud Marketplace software

-Vendors might offer trials of their software on Cloud Marketplace, during which you can use the software without paying for the license.
-During the trial, you pay only for the infrastructure that you use.
+You can sign up for software trials from Cloud Marketplace, during which you can use the software without paying for the license.
+During the trial, you pay only for the Google Cloud infrastructure that you use.
 For each solution, you can sign up for one trial for every billing account.

-Trials include a trial period and usage credit, set by the vendor.
+Trials include a trial period and usage credit, set by the provider.
 Your trial ends when you reach the credit limit, or when the trial period expires, whichever comes first.

 For example, consider a solution for which the recommended configuration is a VM with a single vCPU, and you are charged based on the number of vCPUs in your deployment.
 During a trial, if you choose an instance with 4 vCPUs, your hourly usage fee increases, so you might reach your credit limit before the trial period expires.

 To see the status of your trial in the Cloud Console, go to the Billing page.
 On your bill, the credit for your free trial is shown in the Credits section.
 Google Cloud also sends you an email three days before your trial expires, or when less than 10% of your trial credits remain, whichever is earlier.

-After your trial has ended, you can continue using the solution, and you are billed according to the pricing plan that you're on.
-If you want to end your trial before the trial period expires, cancel your subscription.
+After your trial has ended, you can continue using the software, and you are billed according to the pricing plan that you're on.
+If you want to end your trial before the trial period expires, cancel your plan.